 For service retirements, proof of your years of full-time service with a unit covered under the LGHIP must be provided.
-In addition to service with a participating unit, the LGHIB may also consider proof of other approved employers, such as the State of Alabama or a non-participating local government employer.
+In addition to service with a participating unit, Local Gov may also consider proof of other approved employers, such as the State of Alabama or a non-participating local government employer.
+In addition to service with a participating unit, below is a listing of governmental service that Local Gov will accept toward the 25-year service requirement for retirees under 60: